hybridgroup/gobot/README.md

 Gobot also has its own CLI to generate new platforms, adaptors, and drivers.
 You can check it out in the `/cli` directory.

 ## Documentation
-We're busy adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot
+We're always adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot

 Thank you!